samandrews27/BAIS3250-Project/README.md

 ## Purpose

-This repository provides a Python‐driven analysis of NCAA Division I men’s basketball (2013–2024), exploring decade‑long scoring and efficiency trends, conference‑ and region‑based playing styles, and the defining performance metrics of the sport’s most successful teams.
+This repository provides a Python‐driven analysis of NCAA Division I men’s basketball (2013–2024), exploring decade‑long scoring and efficiency trends, conference and region‑based playing styles, and the defining performance metrics of the sport’s most successful teams.

 ## Table of Contents
 | File | Description |